CBEP-SoCB-Details/BPC_Pesticides/Analysis/Stormwater_vs_Benchmarks.md

 In both cases, since these are storm event samples, it is hard to know whether these elevated concentrations are persistent or not.
-The observed values are all below the realted ACUTE benchmarks (by about a factor of 3).
+The observed values are all below the related ACUTE benchmarks (by about a factor of 3).